davidalber/jupyterhub-aws/playbooks/README.md

    It is preferred to leave `enable_ssl` as `yes` if you are using a custom domain.
 If you are not using a custom domain, put `no`.
 If SSL is enabled, you must provide values for `letsencrypt_email` and `letsencrypt_domain`.
-If it is not enabled, the `letsencrypt_*` may be left unchanged.
+If it is not enabled, the `letsencrypt_*` values may be left unchanged.

    The `letsencrypt_email` value is provided to Let's Encrypt, the SSL certificate provider.
 Let's Encrypt sends notifications to this email address if a certificate registered with it is at risk of expiring.

-   The `letsencrypt_domain` is the domain that you have configured to point to the JupyterHub instance.
+   The `letsencrypt_domain` value is the domain that you have configured to point to the JupyterHub instance.

 ## Executing the Set Up